Description

 - Visit a local pond and feed the ducks.

-- More Five Little Duck ideas...
+- Discover more Five Little Duck ideas...

 pencil Fine motor skills are those activities that allow you to better do things such as writing and manipulating small objects.
 Each lesson plan includes an activity to help improve the child's fine-motor skills.
 Periodically throughout the curriculum, the child will be instructed to draw his family.
 This can be a daunted task for some children.
 Begin by demonstrating how to draw a person.
 Use simple shapes for parts and explain what you are doing as you draw.
 Let your child assist in the process.
 Later in the week, give your child a chance to try it himself.
 For more ideas read, "Teaching Your Child How to Draw a Person."

-Put the Fire Out Game Gross motor skills are big motor skills that require balance and coordination (e.g. running, jumping, hopping etc.).
+Put the Fire Out Gross Motor Activity Gross motor skills are big motor skills that require balance and coordination (e.g. running, jumping, hopping etc.).
 Each lesson plan includes an activity to help improve the child's gross motor skills.
 This week, play "Put the Fire Out," a fun outside activity that involves sidewalk chalk, water, and a sponge.
 Begin by drawing a ladder on cement with sidewalk chalk.
 Draw a fire at the top of the ladder.
 Place a bucket and a sponge at the bottom of the ladder.
 Have the child wet the sponge and jump between the rungs of the ladder to get to the fire.
 Once at the fire, squeeze the sponge over the fire to put it out!
-(Idea from YourTherapySource.com)
+(Idea from YourTherapySource.com

-• Homemade Icecream Made in a Bag Family Fun - Create a family tradition of making homemade ice cream in a bag or in a coffee can.
+Create a family tradition of making homemade ice cream in a bag or in a coffee can.
 Correlate with the "Building with Colors" activity.

 Ingredients: